Jebbis/Notion/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.youtube.com/watch?v=0OaDyjB9Ib8).
-- Many thanks to...

 ## Contact
 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!